pix2pixzero/pix2pix-zero/README.md

 <img src='assets/main.gif' align="center">
 </p>
 </div>

-Our method, [pix2pix-zero](https://pix2pixzero.github.io/), enables the use of text-to-image diffusion models, such as [Stable Diffusion](https://github.com/CompVis/stable-diffusion), for editing images without the need for finetuning.
-This is achieved through cross-attention guidance during the sampling process, ensuring adherence of the output image's structure to the input.
-Additionally, our approach allows for the editing of images through pre-computed edit directions, eliminating the requirement for sentence modifications.
+We propose pix2pix-zero, a diffusion-based image-to-image approach that allows users to specify the edit direction on-the-fly (e.g., cat to dog).
+Our method can directly use pre-trained [Stable Diffusion](https://github.com/CompVis/stable-diffusion), for editing real and synthetic images while preserving the input image's structure.
+Our method is training-free and prompt-free, as it requires neither manual text prompting for each input image nor costly fine-tuning for each task.

 ## Results
 All our results are based on [stable-diffusion-v1-4](https://github.com/CompVis/stable-diffusion) model.
 Please the website for more results.